-So, you want to do an IRONMAN?
+So, you want to do your first IRONMAN?
 You are not alone—most single discipline athletes such as runners, swimmers and cyclists are intrigued with the aspects of an IRONMAN training season, not to mention the allure of completing a 140.6-mile long event.
 As an IRONMAN athlete myself whose roots were set firmly in the sport of running, I can totally understand the curiosity of an IRONMAN event to a runner.
 However, for many it is hard to fully grasp what it takes to successfully train for and complete an IRONMAN event.
 As with all things worthwhile, it will not be easy, nor should it be.
 So expect and prepare yourself for the difficulties that are bound to come up.
 It will be an emotional and physical roller coaster with its own peaks and valleys.
 Chances are you will doubt yourself along the way.
 When this happens, take a deep breath, trust in yourself and keep your sights on the bigger picture: You will be an IRONMAN!
 Just be warned it will change your life forever!

-Here is a look at the different things you can expect before, during and after your first IRONMAN experience:
+Here is a look at the different things you can expect before, during and after your first IRONMAN experience.

 Picking the Perfect Race